riyaagrahari/ARM-Templates/VNet_Template/README.md

-#  Template to create Storage Account
+#  Template to create Virtual Network
 This template creates a Virtual Network with subnet named as subnet-deploy.
 For default values , you may refer to parameter.json file.